Get

 If you have multiple cats in your home, wash your hands thoroughly after handling your sick pet and make sure they are using separate food and water bowls.

 There are several things you can do to keep your isolating cat as comfortable as possible as they recover.
 Provide them with a quiet and warm spot to rest.
 Give them plenty of water and wet food (as directed above).
 A humidifier can be helpful if your cat is congested.
-Don’t stop giving your cat medication that’s been prescribed until your vet recommends you to do so, even if they seem to have recovered.
+Don’t stop giving your cat medication that’s been prescribed until a vet recommends you to do so, even if they seem to have recovered.

 divider cat paws 2 oct 2024